 Haha, well, I can’t complain, but I don’t want to bog you down.

-Haha, well, thank you indeed for speaking with me, really happy to have you for the interview.
-And congratulations; I read the financial results for your company and your turnover was terrific, like over £4 million!
+I’m really happy to have you for this interview.
+And congratulations; I read the financial results for your company and your turnover was terrific, over £4 million!

 Yes, but we have been incredibly blessed.
 I mean, each year I kind of pinch myself at the year-end, and I can’t believe how much, ’cause it just seems we double and double and double, and I’m just wondering when I will stop!